 The composition is also an important part of a beautiful image.
 The one that will give you sense and feel to the image with its leading lines, texture and proportions.

 As a rule of thumb, following “the rule of thirds” is important however rules are made to be broken.
 So be creative!
 Depending on the subject and goal of the image this golden composition rule can be broken.

 Having a support system in photography is important.
 There are plenty of youtube tutorials that you can watch to understand all the nitty-gritty details of photography.

-Instagram is one of the famous visual type social media platforms.
-I love browsing pictures on IG that tell a story, gives inspiration and push you to be more creative.
+Instagram is one of the famous visual type of social media platforms.
+I love browsing pictures on IG that tells a story, gives inspiration and push you to be more creative.

 Follow me on Instagram — @everythingzany

 Photography books are also an excellent source of information.

 Since I’m interested more in travel, nature and portrait photographs, I find that these books from Lonely Planet really helps a lot.
 You can also read these excellent tips on street photography.

 I also joined a local photographic society to help me enhance my skills.
 It’s nice to be surrounded by people who are also passionate about their craft.
 I recently joined a PDI photo competition where I won a photographic award for the Long Exposure theme.

 I also took a few photography courses and photo walk here in the UK.
 It is definitely worth doing it!
 The photography class prices vary if it’s a classroom or online.